 New ‘current conditions’ data is uploaded to the Weatherlink server from your logger every minute of every day.
 (NB The standard web page is set to auto-refresh itself but only every 5 minutes so as not to put too great a load on the Weatherlink server.
 But if you force a page refresh/reload and look at the timestamp, you’ll see that there is new data uploaded every minute.)

 The greatest virtue of the 6555 logger is that all of this website capability is available very simply.
-Literally all that’s necessary for most users is: (i) to register your logger at the Weatherlink website so that it knows where in the world you’re located; and (ii) set up the weather station and just plug the logger in to a network point connected to the Internet.
+Literally all that’s necessary for most users is to: (i) set up the weather station and just plug the logger in to a network point connected to the Internet; and (ii) register your logger at the Weatherlink website so that it knows where in the world you’re located.
 Within a couple of minutes, your own data should start appearing on the Weatherlink world map and updating automatically!

 It’s difficult to imagine how setting up an automatically-updating weather reporting website could be made much easier.
 You can include links directly to your own station on your own web pages and also, if you wish and have a little technical know-how, include the data presentations directly on your own website by coding what’s called an iframe in the HTML of your web page (as illustrated below).